sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 >    in case Representation is applicable, the `represents` Claim provides information about the effective authorization for the acting party.

 ### Representation
-In Use Cases where Representation is applicable, representation relations are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[rfc8693]].
+In Use Cases where Representation is applicable, representation relations are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC8693]].

-As such, all Clients MUST process `represents` claims used, in case Representation is applicable.
+As such, all Clients MUST process `represents` claims used, in case Representation can be applicable in the context of the Relying Party and OpenID Provider.

 This profile specifies representation relations in ID Tokens as follows:
-- The End-User is always mentioned in the `sub` Claim;
+- The End-User is always identified by the `sub` Claim;
 - The represented Service Consumer is mentioned in the `represents` Claim.
 - In case a chain representation is applicable, the representation chain is represented as a series of nested `represents` Claims with the represented Service Consumer listed as the deepest nested `represents` Claim.